Tealium/integration-shopify/README.md

 Drop the files from the **Snippets** folder of this GitHub repository into the **Snippets** folder of your Shopify theme.
 These files contain the actual UDO implementations for the various page types.

+See [https://help.shopify.com/themes/development/templates#snippets](https://help.shopify.com/themes/development/templates#snippets) for information on theme snippets.

 #### 3. Templates

 On each page, you will need to include the correct snippet corresponding to the data layer of that page.
-To do that, go to the page's template, or possibly the section for certain pages such as the index ("home") page, and insert the relevant snippet.
+To do that, go to the page's [template](https://help.shopify.com/themes/development/templates), or possibly the section for certain pages such as the index ("home") page, and insert the relevant snippet.
 For example, the **product.liquid** template file in the default **Debut** theme that Shopify provides would look like the following, where the **product_udo** snippet has been added at the top of the file.

   ```